1414369/basic-RESTful-server/README.md

 # Overview
-This is my frist and very basic RESTful server. </br >
+This is my first and very basic RESTful server.
+Although this project is a exercise from an online course, I confidently claim that at least I can easily make and deploy a simple RESTful API. </br >
 The main objective of this project is to demonstrate my understanding in Node.js and RESTful application.

 # A brief about the application